ag-cpp/digikam/project/bundles/vcpkg/README.md

             + C++ Profiling tools.
 For DumpBin tool.

     - ImageMagick 7.1 or later                          https://imagemagick.org/script/download.php#windows
-        + x64 Version with Q16 and HDR support
+        + x64 Version with Q16 and HDR support          Note: IM version compiled with MSVC
         + Install only C/C++ headers and libraries
         + Disable all others features                   Note: in 'Addition Tasks' step
         + Use default install path in C:/